SmitPatel-31/Secure-Blockchain-Ledger-with-Proof-of-Work-and-Encrypted-Wallets/README.md

 ## Data & Persistence
 - Ledger state is persisted as JSON in `data/chain.json`.
+- Encrypted wallet files are stored wherever you choose (default `data/wallets/`).
+Each file contains a base64-encoded record of the encrypted private key alongside the public key, salt, and IV.
 - Each block stores index, previous hash, timestamp, nonce, hash, and an array of serialized transactions.
 - Pending (unmined) transactions remain in the `mempool` section until mined.
 - The blockchain automatically creates the `data/` directory if it does not exist.